n-ay/3d-live-simulated-match-with-interaction/README.md

 ### System Requirements

-To set up the Fanisko Watchparty AR project, ensure that your system meets the following requirements:
+<a href="https://3d-live-simulated-match-with-interaction.vercel.app/">3D Simulated Live Match in AR with Interaction</a> is a web-based AR experience that can be used through mobile devices.
+In order to run the AR experience, ensure that your system meets the following requirements:

 - **Operating System:** AndroidOS, iOS(Safari Beta)[Will be accessible to all iOS devices from iOS16]
 - **Processor:** Snapdragon 685 or above preffered